-Welcome to my lab website.
-I am an empirical biologist interested in micro-evolutionary processes in the sea.
-My research draws on a variety of methods, but the approach and tools of Molecular Ecology unites ongoing work in my lab.
+Welcome to my research lab website.
+I am an an evolutionary biologist primarily interested in micro-evolution.
+I have an inordinate fondness for marine organisms, but have dabbled in some intriguing terrestrial systems, including the Hawaiian flycatcher radiation.
+My research has drawn on a variety of methods, but the approach and tools of Molecular Ecology unites ongoing work in my lab.

 After 10 years of teaching and research at the University of Hawaii, I moved to the slightly colder waters of Maine in the Summer of 2013 to take the Directorship of the Coastal Studies Center (CSC) at Bowdoin College.
 The Coastal Studies Center has an outstanding natural setting to understand human impacts in the Gulf of Maine Ecosystem: including invasive species, overfishing, and climate change.
 Given our geographic position and these societal needs, we are growing research facilities and teaching programs to serve the Bowdoin Community as well as visiting researchers.
 See the CSC webpages for our latest developments.
 In addition to holding a faculty position in Bowdoin’s Biology Department, I have an adjunct position at the University of Hawaii so I can continue to work with a great team of graduate students.
 You can see their bios and get a sense of what they do from the Lab Members page.